You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 When you buy shares of stock in a public company, you are literally purchasing a stake of ownership in that firm.
 These shares are traded on something called a stock exchange.

 In the United States, most stocks are traded on either the New York Stock Exchange or the NASDAQ and use a special ticker symbol.
 (The symbol for Coca-Cola, for example, is KO.
 Amazon’s is AMZN, while Facebook is merely FB.)
+It is wise to know the stock market opening and closing times in both the U.S. and global markets.

 Generally speaking, when you own shares of a company and the value of the company rises, your share of the company increases with it.
 Knowing this, you’ll realize that it’s best to invest in companies that make money, are well managed and have good prospects for the future.